Locations:

 Even new technologies have given rise to exergaming, or video games that marry technology with physical activity, like Ring Fit Adventure.

-But many parents are left wondering: Are video games good for your child and their developing brain?
+But many parents and caregivers are left wondering: Are video games good for my child and their developing brain?

 Pediatric behavioral health specialist Michael Manos, PhD, and child psychiatrist Joseph Austerman, DO, explain how video games might affect your child’s brain in good and bad ways, and when video game addiction becomes a real problem.